The Center for Diversion & Services

 Jailing people for violations related to poverty, substance addiction, and mental illness exacerbates quality of life issues, rather than solving them.
 Indeed, it pushes people even further to the margins, away from the connections and resources that support stability and wellness.

-The Diversion Center will provide law enforcement the ability to offer immediate services instead of arresting people for activities related to extreme poverty, addiction, or mental health 24 hours a day, 7 days a week.
-This will fill a crucial gap in the Atlanta area’s crisis response infrastructure and help reduce Atlanta and Fulton County’s reliance on jail for public order issues stemming from quality of life concerns.
+The Diversion Center provides law enforcement the ability to offer immediate services instead of arresting people for activities related to extreme poverty, addiction, or mental health, 24 hours a day, 7 days a week.
+This fills a crucial gap in the Atlanta area’s crisis response infrastructure and help reduce Atlanta and Fulton County’s reliance on jail for public order issues stemming from quality of life concerns.
 It will reduce the number of people struggling with these issues from entering the city and county’s jails, and has the potential to divert 10,500 jail bookings (10% of bookings) annually from the Atlanta City Detention Center and Fulton County jail.
-Most importantly, Diversion Center guests will experience increased quality of life, avoid contact with our legal system, and receive the supportive care they need.
+Most importantly, Diversion Center guests experience increased quality of life, avoid contact with our legal system, and receive the supportive care they need.

 Who is leading the Diversion Center work?